-Inhabit Place is built on the Public Space Public Life methodology championed by Jan Gehl, and allows the systemic, cost-effective and reliable collection and analysis of data through an easy use application of place auditing.
+Inhabit Place allows the systemic, cost-effective and reliable collection and analysis of data through an easy use application of place auditing.

-Inhabit Place is for governments working with public funds, developers committed to design excellence and private businesses looking to create the best outcomes for their premise and community.
+Inhabit Place is for governments working with public funds, developers committed to design excellence and private businesses looking to create the best outcomes for their premises and community.